taunsquared/graphic-novel-thesis/2018-04-02-chapter-summaries.md

   - levels of integration in biology
   - What can we learn about brains by studying the movements of bodies?
 - "Modern Neuroscience" at the ISS Corps:
-  - Field Neuroscience, which verify our standards for humane experimental technique and the ethological validity of laboratory experiments
+  - Field Neuroscience, which verify our standards for humane experimental technique, the ethological validity of laboratory experiments, and the generalizability of neural phenomena
   - Space Neuroscience, which seeks to understand how brains function off-planet and in long-term low gravity environments
   - Educational Neuroscience, which applies neuroscience research to the development of new pedagogical techniques and didactic strategies